 The Best Areas to Stay in Bali: Which is Right For You?

-So if you’re headed to Bali for the first time and you’re confused about where exactly to stay, hopefully this will give you a little insight.
-Whether you’re looking to glimpse stunning rice terraces, relax in a luxurious villa, surf the days away or party till dawn, Bali really does have something for everyone!
+So if you’re planning your first trip and you’re confused about where to stay in Bali, hopefully this will give you a little insight.
+Whether you’re looking to be surrounded by stunning rice terraces, live the high life in a luxurious oceanfront villa, surf the days away or party the nights away, Bali really does have something for everyone!

 The Best Areas to Stay in Bali